bloomberg/chromium.bb/src/trusted/validator/x86/testing/enuminsts/README_scons.txt

 Exhaustive instruction enumeration test for x86 Native Client decoder.
 Limited testing of validator.

-Currently SCONS builds only the 64-bit version of enuminst.
+SCONS now builds the 32- and 64-bit versions of enuminst.
 The scons build incorporates NaCl and Ragel-Deterministic Finite Automata (R-DFA) validators.
 It does not include Xed.

-The binary is available in (for example)
+The binaries are available in (for example)
     scons-out/opt-linux-x86-64/staging/enuminst
-The 32-bit version will be completed while 64-bit debugging continues.
+    scons-out/opt-linux-x86-32/staging/enuminst

 Some suggestions on running enuminst: enuminst --legal=nacl --legal=ragel
     Compare lengths of instructions that decode for both nacl and R-DFA.
-    As of June 2012 there were about 4953178 of these.
+    As of June 2012 there were about 4953178 instructions for which the decoders disagreed on length in the 64-bit case, and none for 32-bit.
     Note that, as enuminst is not careful about how it enumerates instructions, there are a huge number of duplicates in this count.

   enuminst --illegal=nacl --legal=ragel --print=ragel
-    Identifies instructions decoded by R-DFA but not by nacl As of June 2012 there were about 1300 of these.
+    Identifies instructions decoded by R-DFA but not by nacl As of June 2012 there were about 1300 of these for 64-bit.

   enuminst --legal=nacl --illegal=ragel --print=nacl
-    Identifies instructions decoded by nacl but not by R-DFA As of June 2012 there were about 6000000 of these.
+    Identifies instructions decoded by nacl but not by R-DFA As of June 2012 there were about 6000000 of these for 64-bit.

 The NaCl validator supports a partial-validation mode, which for a a single instruction determines if it could or could not appear in